AviatrixSystems/Docs/HowTos/insane_mode.rst

 This document discusses Aviatrix High Performance Transit Network and answers related questions.

-Why is VGW IPSEC performance capped at 1.25Gbsp?
+Why is Transit VPC performance capped at 1.25Gbsp?
 ------------------------------------------------

+In the current Transit VPC solution, the throughput is capped at 1.25Gbps regardless if you have a 10Gbps Direct Connect (DX) link.
+The reason is that in the Transit VPC deployment there is an IPSEC session between VGW and Transit gateway and VGW has a performance limitation.

 AWS VGW IPSEC has a published performance of `1.25Gbps <https://aws.amazon.com/vpc/faqs/>`_.
 The truth is AWS is not alone, all cloud providers have that performance cap, in fact, all software based IPSEC VPN solutions